sbt/sbt-release/README.md

 ### Cross building during a release
 Since version 0.7, *sbt-release* comes with built-in support for [cross building](http://www.scala-sbt.org/release/docs/Detailed-Topics/Cross-Build.html) and cross publishing.
 A cross release can be triggered in two ways:

- 1. via the setting `release-cross-build`, which automatically triggers a cross release if `cross-scala-versions` contains at least 1 version different than `scala-version`.
+ 1. via the setting `release-cross-build` which by default automatically triggers a cross release if `cross-scala-versions` contains at least 1 version different than `scala-version`.
  1. by using the option `cross` for the `release` command

     > release cross with-defaults

-Combining both ways of steering the cross release, it is possible to generally disable automatic detection of cross release by using `ReleaseKeys.crossBuild := false` and running `release cross`.
+Combining both ways of steering a cross release, it is possible to generally disable automatic detection of cross release by using `ReleaseKeys.crossBuild := false` and running `release cross`.

 Of the predefined release steps, the `clean`, `test`, and `publish` release steps are set up for cross building.